 "I thought breastfeeding would be easy because it's how our species has survived for like, forever.
 How hard could it be if a baby's survival depended on it?
-It didn't take me long- maybe a day- to figure out how dangerous that thinking was."
+It didn't take me long--a day or two--to figure out how dangerous that thinking was."

 Yes, breastfeeding is natural.
 Yes, it’s normal.